ChiatzenW/CRC-generator/README.md

 Modify the crc_classes.toml to change the source.

 Add a new section for a new class.
-Then follow the format "responsibility"="collaborator"
+Then follow the format "responsibility"="collaborator \n another collaborator"

 Run the python file to generate jpgs.
 They should be stored in a folder named "crc".